Whitacre College of Engineering: Nano Tech Center

-In the Fall of 1999, the Texas Tech Nano Tech Center was formed to capitalize on the growing interest in microsensors and microanalysis systems.
+In the fall of 1999, the Texas Tech Nano Tech Center was formed to capitalize on the growing interest in microsensors and microanalysis systems.
 Currently the center is focused on the fundamental science and growth of advanced semiconductor materials for optoelectronic and CMOS applications, and the design, fabrication, characterization and implementation of microelectromechanical systems (MEMS).

-Murdough Center for Engineering Professionalism (National Institute for Engineering Ethics)

-The Murdough Center for Engineering Professionalism/National Institute for Engineering Ethics provides engineering ethics and professionalism education, research, and communications to students, faculty, staff, and engineers in industry, government and private practice, other professionals, and citizens in the community, state, and nation.
-The goal of the center is to increase the awareness of the professional and ethical obligations and responsibilities entrusted to individuals who practice engineering, and encourage cooperation among individuals, universities, professional and technical societies and business organizations with regard to engineering ethics and professionalism issues.

-Water Resources Center

-The Water Resources Center (WRC) was established by the Texas Tech Board of Regents in 1965.
-Since its inception, the WRC has encouraged, conducted, and coordinated water resources research and related activities.
-To accomplish this purpose, WRC has adopted a multiphase approach, encompassing research, education, and public service.
-The WRC also provides public services, both locally and statewide, through its publications, seminars, workshops, and as a resources contact with access to water-related experts throughout the campus.

 National Wind Institute

 The National Wind Institute Research Center at Texas Tech is an interdisciplinary research center focused on education and information outreach.
 Its goals are to exploit the useful qualities of wind and to mitigate its detrimental effects.
 The Center offers an education in wind science and engineering to develop professionals who are experts in design for windstorms and wind-induced effects.
 Currently the NWI is composed of approximately 25 faculty associates from seven academic departments, four research associates, eight professional staff and 40 graduate students.
 It is also the home to the only wind science and engineering doctorate program.